Clayton (North) - Notting Hill

 The educational profile of Clayton (North) - Notting Hill exceeds national averages, with above-average qualification levels and academic performance metrics

-In Clayton (North) - Notting Hill, 50.2% of residents aged 15 years or above hold university qualifications, compared to the SA4 region's 29.8% and Australia's 30.4%.
-This high educational attainment is led by Bachelor degrees at 28.5%, followed by postgraduate qualifications at 20.0%, and graduate diplomas at 1.7%.
-Vocational pathways account for 16.6% of qualifications, with advanced diplomas at 9.0% and certificates at 7.6%.
-Educational participation is notably high, with 55.8% of residents currently enrolled in formal education.
+Clayton (North) - Notting Hill's educational attainment is notably higher than broader benchmarks.
+Specifically, 50.2% of residents aged 15+ have university qualifications, compared to the SA4 region's 29.8% and Australia's 30.4%.
+Bachelor degrees are most common at 28.5%, followed by postgraduate qualifications (20.0%) and graduate diplomas (1.7%).
+Vocational pathways account for 16.6% of qualifications among those aged 15+, with advanced diplomas at 9.0% and certificates at 7.6%.

 Frequently Asked Questions - Education